h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 JDBC Databases
 ~~~~~~~~~~~~~~

 Relational databases that include a JDBC (Java database connectivity) driver can be used as the source of data for machine learning in H2O.
-Currently supported SQL databases are MySQL, PostgreSQL, MariaDB, Netezza, and Hive.
+Currently supported SQL databases are MySQL, PostgreSQL, MariaDB, Netezza, Amazon Redshift, and Hive.
 (Refer to :ref:`hive2` for more information.)
 Data from these SQL databases can be pulled into H2O using the ``import_sql_table`` and ``import_sql_select`` functions.

 Refer to the following articles for examples about using JDBC data sources with H2O.